onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 Increased automation is enabled by VNFs and VNF design and composition.
-VNF and VNFCs should provide the following automation capabilities, as triggered or managed via OpenECOMP:
+VNF and VNFCs should provide the following automation capabilities, as triggered or managed via ONAP:

 -  Events and alarms